yoesk8/project-4-fitnessblog/README.md

 [Visit the live site](https://pooltesting-buddy.onrender.com).

-The purpose of this application is to help health clubs and leisure centres  keep an up to date record of all pool tests completed througout the day to day operations.
+The purpose of this application is to help users find useful information on fitness, nutrition and other related subjects while also being able to post articles and interact with other blog members through the comment section.

-It is a very common issue in the leisure industry to lose or damage the pool test sheets as they are kept(mainly) on or nearby poolside area away from management's offices

-* The Home page for first time users has a brief explanation of what the website is and a link to the login page
+* The Home page for first time users has an attractive image welcoming the user and with a brief explanation of what the blog is
-* All users can add pool tests once logged in.
+* All users can add create articles, like and comment on posts once logged in.
-* The 'admin' (username:admin password:1234567890) user has the adittional option of editing and deleting pool tests from the database
-* All users have acces (once logged in) to a FAQ with key points on how to complete a pool test
+* If the first time user doesn't want to sign-up he can still read the articles